 The Governance & Sustainability Committee shall cause a copy of these Guidelines to be made available on or through the Company’s website.

-These Corporate Governance Guidelines were adopted on August 11, 2022, and were last amended on May 9, 2023.
+These Corporate Governance Guidelines were adopted on August 11, 2022, were last amended on August 29, 2023, and were last reviewed on May 14, 2024.